ivankovnatsky/read-audio/README.md

 - Efficient transcription using Whisper
   - Optimized for Apple Silicon with mlx-whisper
 - Multi-language support
-- Transcript and summary file output
+- Transcript and summary or condense file output

 ## Requirements